Yaarn/yaarn.github.io/pages/agency/using-yaarn/index.md

 ## Getting Help

-For technical support or questions about using Yaarn, contact us at [support@yaarn.ai](mailto:support@yaarn.ai).
+For technical support or questions about using Pressto, contact us at [support@heypressto.ai](mailto:support@heypressto.ai).

-For feature suggestions or general inquiries, reach out to [contact@yaarn.ai](mailto:contact@yaarn.ai).
+For feature suggestions or general inquiries, reach out to [contact@heypressto.ai](mailto:contact@heypressto.ai).